 More from Reviews

-While the Zenfones of the past have not enjoyed a warm red carpet welcome and overwhelming success, due to their …
+While the Zenfones of the past have neither enjoyed a warm red carpet welcome nor an overwhelming success, of course …

 Lifting curtains off of their latest flagship-esque offering, which likewise happens to be the most anticipated phone this year, OnePlus …